Richard Macksey papers

 Conditions Governing Access

 This collection is housed off-site and requires 48-hours' notice for retrieval.
-This collection may be requested through Special Collections
+This collection may be requested through Special Collections.
+Some files are Restricted because of the presence of sensitive identification information in them.

 Conditions Governing Use